ajaya-bk/advanced-coding-project/README.md

 Enter your choice: 1

-Enter the title of the problem: Broken Streetlight
+Enter the problem title: Broken Streetlight

-Enter a description of the problem: The streetlight near the park is broken.
+Enter a problem description: The streetlight near the park is broken.

 Enter the location of the problem: Tierpark

-Enter your name (reporter): Joshep
+Enter your name: Joshep

 Problem reported successfully.